How can I look after my mental health and wellbeing?

 Remember how much is available on different radio stations and on the TV including:

 Radio 4 Sunday Worship – Sundays at 08.10

 BBC 1 Songs of Praise – Sundays at 13.15

-Radio 4 Prayer for the day (2 minute reflection) – Monday – Friday at 05.43
+Radio 4 Prayer of the day (2 minute reflection) – Monday – Friday at 05.43

-Radio 4 (LW) Daily Service (Christian music and worship) – Monday – Friday at 09.45
+Radio 4 Daily Service (Christian music and worship) – Monday – Friday at 09.45

 Radio 3 Choral evensong – Wednesdays at 15.30

-Will someone pray for me or with me?
+Will someone pray with me or for me?

 Together, let us pray and be witnesses of hope.